tippesi/Atlas-Engine/README.md

 *Realtime GI demo scene* <br/>
 #### The current version is a WIP which means many changes and less stability.
 ## Introduction
-This is a cross platform engine that is available on Linux and Windows.
+This is a cross platform toy engine that is available on Linux and Windows.
 ## Requirements
 - OpenGL 4.3
 - OpenGL ES 3.2
 - C++17 compatible compiler
 ## Set up
 Before you start compiling make sure to download the dependencies into **./dependencies**.
 You can either do this manually or use one of the available scripts.
-Building the engine is really convenient: You can use your source code and project across all supported platforms.
-The only thing that differs are the build tools.
->**Note:**
->Debugging the resulting application in a debug configuration will result in poor performance.

-For more information on how to set up the engine have a look at the [Hello World](https://github.com/tippesi/Atlas-Engine/wiki/Hello-World) tutorial.
-### Linux and Windows
-There are two options available: Start a new project with a predefined main file which you can edit.
-The second option is two use the engine as a subproject in an already existing project.
-#### New project using the engine
-After running CMake you can find the main file at **./src/main.cpp**.
-Just start your project there, it already contains a main function.
-#### Excisting project using the engine
-There exist two options:
-- You can use the engine as a CMake subproject.
-Just go ahead and use **add_subdirectory** in the root CMakeLists.txt of your project.
-Afterwards add **target_link_libraries(YOUR_TARGET ...
-AtlasEngine)**.
-You should be fine.
-- You can compile the engine and all dependencies as a static library (note that some dependencies also have dynamic libraries).
-Therefore use the **ATLAS_BUILD_LIBRARY** option when using CMake.
+The build process is then done using CMake.
+### Compiling the demo application
+Run CMake with the option ATLAS_DEMO=ON to include the demo application in the project.
+For easier use, the vsbuild.bat does exactly that and launches Visual Studio afterwards.
+After launching the IDE, set AtlasEngineDemo as your target.
+### Including the library into your own project
+It is possible to compile the engine either as a shared or static library.
+Set the ATLAS_BUILD_SHARED option accordingly.
+To make the library work with its dependencies, the root CMakeLists.txt of this repository has to be added as a subdirectory.
 <!---
 ### Android
 You can compile the engine using Gradle either with or without AndroidStudio.